bordernone/ConnectionsLab/Week1/Readme.md

     h.
 Added video and hid the controls.
 Made the video loop infinitely

+### Challenges

+1. I found it difficult to make the height and width of the video element "dynamic".
+Resolved it by wrapping it with a parent component with relative positioning.

 ### Learning outcomes

 1. Learned to use CSS flex property.